mmgen/mmgen-wallet/README.md

 mnemonic, for example, you can regenerate it and your keys from the stored wallet or seed file.
 Correspondingly, a lost wallet can be regenerated from the mnemonic or seed or a lost seed from the wallet or mnemonic.
-Keys from a forgotten brainwallet can be recovered from the brainwallet's corresponding wallet file.
+Keys from a forgotten brainwallet can be recovered from the brainwallet’s corresponding wallet file.

 #### Why MMGen is not a BIP32 wallet

 Most popular deterministic wallets use the elliptic-curve-based BIP32 or Electrum protocols to generate their key/address pairs.
-MMGen, on the other hand, uses a much simpler system: a simple SHA-512 hash chain with double SHA-256 branches.
+MMGen, on the other hand, uses a much simpler system: a SHA-512 hash chain with double SHA-256 branches.
 One advantage of this system is that you can recover your keys from an MMGen seed without the MMGen program itself using standard command-line utilities.
-But the most important advantage is security: elliptic-curve wallets are not only cryptographically weaker than hash-bashed ones but have a dangerous flaw -- their 'master public key' feature allows an attacker to recover any key in the wallet from a single compromised key (for a detailed discussion of this problem, see Vitalik Buterin's article [Deterministic Wallets, Their Advantages and Their Understated Flaws][7]).
+But the most important advantage is security: elliptic-curve wallets are not only cryptographically weaker than hash-bashed ones but have a dangerous flaw -- their “master public key” feature allows an attacker to recover any key in the wallet from a single compromised key (for a detailed discussion of this problem, see Vitalik Buterin’s article [Deterministic Wallets, Their Advantages and Their Understated Flaws][7]).
 Though the master public key feature of BIP32 and Electrum wallets is undeniably convenient, MMGen makes up for its absence by allowing you to save a virtually unlimited number of Bitcoin addresses for future use in an address file, which addresses may safely be made public.

 ### Download/Install